Be aware that some spoilers will be unmarked. Read ahead at your own risk of being spoiled.

 - Destroyer Deity: The God of Destruction.
 It's their job to destroy planets for the sake of cosmic balance.Beerus: Before creation, there must come destruction..

 - The Dreaded: They're supposed to be this since they can directly interfere with mortals, unlike the Supreme Kais.
 It is part of their duty to destroy evil mortals who misused the knowledge of the gods.
 Shenron, the Earth's Eternal Dragon, has been shown to be afraid of Beerus.
 Unfortunately, gods like Beerus, Champa, Rumsshi are too lazy to do their jobs.
 Sidra isn't lazy, but he's very indecisive which drags his universe's mortal ranking into the dirt.

 - Edible Theme Naming: All of the Gods of Destruction are puns on alcoholic beverages.
 Same applies for their angels.

-- Evil Is Petty: Many Gods of Destruction have a habit of destroying things for minor, petty reasons.
+- Evil Is Petty: Many Gods of Destruction have a habit of destroying things for minor, petty reasons, like Beerus blowing up planets for being served substandard food.
 However, it should be noted this is not how they should behave, as the top Gods of Destruction are described as being ruthless, but not indiscriminate or petty in their duties.